-The United States Environmental Protection Agency ("EPA"), the Massachusetts Department of Environmental Protection ("DEP"), and the Rhode Island Department of Environmental Management ("DEM") have alleged that the Company is a potentially responsible party under state or federal law for a number of sites at which hazardous waste is alleged to have been disposed.
+The United States Environmental Protection Agency ("EPA"), the Massachusetts Department of Environmental Protection

+("DEP"), and the Rhode Island Department of Environmental Management ("DEM") have alleged that the Company is a potentially responsible party under state or federal law for a number of sites at which hazardous waste is alleged to have been disposed.
 The Company's most significant liabilities relate to former Manufactured Gas Plant ("MGP") facilities formerly owned by the Blackstone Valley Gas and Electric Company and the Rhode Island gas distribution assets of New England Gas.
 The Company is currently investigating and remediating, as necessary, those MGP sites and certain other properties under agreements with the EPA, DEM and DEP.
-Expenditures incurred for the years ended March 31, 2014 and 2013 were \$8.0 million and \$1.9 million, respectively.
+Expenditures incurred for the years ended March 31, 2015, 2014, and 2013 were \$0.3 million, \$8.0 million, and \$1.9 million, respectively.

-The Company estimated the remaining costs of environmental remediation activities were \$130.6 million and \$136.7 million at March 31, 2014 and 2013, respectively.
-These costs are expected to be incurred over the next 41 years, and these undiscounted amounts have been recorded as liabilities in the accompanying balance sheets.
-However, remediation costs for each site may be materially higher than estimated, depending upon changing technologies and regulatory standards, selected end use for each site, and actual environmental conditions encountered.
+The Company estimated the remaining costs of environmental remediation activities were \$132.9 million and \$130.6 million at March 31, 2015 and 2014, respectively.
+These costs are expected to be incurred over the next 40 years, and these undiscounted amounts have been recorded as reserves in the accompanying balance sheets.
+However, remediation costs for each site may be materially higher than estimated, depending on changing technologies and regulatory standards, selected end use for each site, and actual environmental conditions encountered.
 The Company has recovered amounts from certain insurers and potentially responsible parties, and, where appropriate, the Company may seek additional recovery from other insurers and from other potentially responsible parties, but it is uncertain whether, and to what extent, such efforts will be successful.

 The RIPUC has approved a settlement agreement that provides for rate recovery of remediation costs of former MGP sites and certain other hazardous waste sites located in Rhode Island.
 Under that agreement, qualified costs related to these sites are paid out of a special fund established as a regulatory liability in the accompanying balance sheets.
-Rate-recoverable contributions of approximately \$3 million are added annually to the fund along with interest and any recoveries from insurance carriers and other third parties.
-Accordingly, as of March 31, 2014 and 2013, the Company has recorded environmental regulatory assets of \$136.6 million and \$140.9 million, respectively, and environmental regulatory liabilities of \$2.4 million and \$1.9 million, respectively.
+Raterecoverable contributions of approximately \$3 million are added annually to the fund along with interest and any recoveries from insurance carriers and other third-parties.
+Accordingly, as of March 31, 2015 and 2014, the Company has recorded environmental regulatory assets of \$136.9 million and \$138.0 million, respectively, and environmental regulatory liabilities of \$4.0 million and \$2.4 million, respectively.